0x4447-office/0x4447_webpage_consulting/_posts/2020-12-19-how-to-lower-aws-costs.md

 author: David Gatti
 ---

 This article is meant for CEOs, CTOs, and Managers.
-The goal is to give a better understanding of how to lower AWS costs by answering a common raised question by clients: *what is the simplest way to lower the AWS bill*?
+The goal is to give a better understanding of how to lower AWS costs by answering a common raised question by clients: *What is the simplest way to lower the AWS bill*?

 # The mysticism